Applications of the Beta Distribution Part 1: Transformation Group Approach: Introduction

 \section{Introduction}

 The beta distribution of the first kind, usually written in terms of the incomplete beta function, can be used to model the distribution of measurements whose values all lie between zero and one.
+It can also be used to model the distribution for the probability of occurrence of some discrete event.
 The most widely known technique for estimating the parameters, the method of moments, simply selects that beta distribution with the same first and second moments as found empirically from the data.
-However, such procedure is not well-justified from the perspective of probability theory.
+However, such a procedure is not well-justified from the perspective of probability theory.
 To evaluate the reliability of the estimate of a model's parameters, as well as to determine the net evidence for a particular model relative to some other, one needs to follow the mathematical procedure which has come to be known as Bayesian data analysis.

-Use of the beta distribution can be found in a variety of applications.
+Use of the beta distribution can be found in a variety of applications; for an overview of this and related classes of discrete statistical models and their use in Bayesian analysis, see \citet{pereira-2008special}.
 One common use is as a model for an input process within a stochastic simulation \citep{kuhl-1747}.
 Another is in the calculation of costs expected from a civil or industrial engineering project \citep{betk-179}.
 It also has widespread use in the study of population genomics \citep{balding-963,price-ng1847}.
-This paper concerns itself not so much with the choice of application but rather focuses on the methodology used to evaluate the parameters of the model given a set of measurements.
-Various methods have been suggested for the estimation of its parameters, including the method of moments \citep{abourizk-589} and variants of the Kolmogorov-Smirnov test \citep{Press-1992}, but here we will follow the Bayesian approach expressed in terms of conditional probabilities for the chance, evidence, prior, and likelihood, as related by the joint distribution of the quantities appearing in the model.
+This paper concerns itself not so much with the choice of application but rather focuses on the methodology used to evaluate the parameters of the model given a set of measurements and the relative merit of competing models.
+Various methods have been suggested for the estimation of its parameters, including the method of moments~\citep{abourizk-589} and variants of the Kolmogorov-Smirnov test~\citep{Press-1992}, as well as tests based on Bayesian significance values~\citep{pereira-2008can,bernardo-2012AIPC,Stern-11082013}.
+However, in this paper we will follow the traditional approach based on Bayes factors expressed in terms of the joint distribution for the quantities of interest.